aswitwicka/BIOSCAN_QC/README.md

 <b>Sequencing batch</b>: a single sequencing run, typically containing 96 partner plates.  <br><br>
 <b>Primary sequence</b>: the sequence in a well with the highest read count and highest similarity score.   <br><br>
 <b>Secondary sequence</b>: any sequences detected in a well other than the primary sequence.  <br><br>
-<b>Conflicting sequence</b>: any secondary sequence that belongs to a different order or family than the primary sequence in the sample.  <br><br>
+<b>Conflicting sequence</b>: any secondary sequence that belongs to a taxonomically different group thant the consensus sequence [more than 2% sequence divergence].  <br><br>
 <b>Consensus sequence</b>: a single sequence per sample chosen through the QC process; usually the primary sequence, though sometimes a secondary sequence is selected.  <br><br>
 <b>Read count</b>: the number of reads supporting a sequence in a well  <br><br>
 <b>Similarity score</b>: a metric indicating how closely a sequence matches reference sequences in the database.  <br><br>